 Decomputerize to decarbonize: A climate debate we can’t avoidJaspreet Bindra

-So, to decarbonize, says Tarnoff, we must decomputerize.
-And I reluctantly agree with him.
-Before you accuse me of being a Luddite, let me add that this does not mean getting rid of computers, but only the unnecessary ones.
-Think about your home and the number of computers it has: laptops and PCs, mobile phones, voice assistants, smart ‘things’.
-Do we really need them all?
-Consumers, corporations and governments are digitizing everything.
-Cisco estimates that there will be 29 billion networked devices by next year.
-Each one requires energy, minerals and water, and each produces data for an ever-expanding cloud.
+So, to decarbonise, says Tarnoff, we must decomputerise, and I reluctantly agree with him.
+Before you accuse me of being a Luddite, let me hasten to add that this does not mean getting rid of all computers, but the unnecessary ones.
+Think about your home, and the number of computers it has: laptops and PCs, mobile phones, voice assistants, smart ‘things’, and whether we really need them all.
+As consumers, corporations, and governments, we are computerising and digitizing everything: Cisco estimates that there will be 29bn networked devices by 2022, that is next year.
+Each one requires energy, minerals, and water and each produces data for an ever-expanding cloud.

 Thomas Watson, founder of IBM, famously said that “at most, the world [needed] five computers”.
 While that is not even a Luddite’s dream, perhaps we should go back to what Bill Gates had envisioned, “a computer on every desk”, and stop there?
 Just a single computer seems laughable now, with computers dotting almost every available square foot of our living spaces.
 It is time to debate the uninhibited growth of technologies that we consider ‘clean’ but might instead be speeding up the demise of our home planet.